|

 However, the Parliament might amend or delete the Law Decree's provisions,

+in response to lobbying activities.
 Allen and Overy LLP intends to

 see what lobbying can be undertaken to influence the course of the Law